Bradford Dudley Hill: 2006–2016: Return to the NCL

 Hill started the season with four victories in a row including a season opening win against Stanley Rangers (38–10).
 However a defeat to Askham and a heavy loss in the Conference Challenge Cup to Rochdale Mayfield (6–54) dented their good start.
 Throughout the season Dudley Hill's form varied from match to match culminating in only winning 13 of their 22 matches in the league.
 Hill finished 7th and missed out on the playoffs by points difference.

-2017–present
+2023–present: Yorkshire Men's League

+In March 2023, the club announced it would be resigning from the National Conference League after being relegated from Division Two to join the Yorkshire Men's League.
+The decision was made after the club struggled to arrange postponed games to be played.
+Entering the Yorkshire Men's League in Division Two meant there were more local derbies and the club could focus more on junior teams.

+Grounds

+In 1979, Dudley Hill moved to a piece of land on the corner of Parry Lane and Lower Lane.
+The club named the ground the Neil Hunt Memorial Ground after a player who died during a game.

+The ground contains a small covered stand behind one set off posts.
+There are changing rooms in one corner of the ground next to the club hose which is accessible from Lower Lane.

 Club achievements

 Dudley Hill have beaten several established professional rugby league teams, including York City Knights, and Keighley Cougars.
 In 2012, in addition to the senior team, the club ran teams at six junior age levels, had a women's team, Dudley Hill Diamonds, and a team in the Pennine League Division 4.